HenaMel/alx-pre_course/0x01-git/README.md

-This is another Readme file
+updated README file This is a project on how to setup your git and github account